-The fact of the matter is, how you dress for court is an important piece of your case.
+The fact of the matter is, how you dress for court is an important piece of your preparation.
 Some people will be able to get past your appearance, but others may not.
 Why take the risk?
 Why leave loose variables out there when you can control them with something as simple as the clothes you wear?

 Know the Dress Code

 This may seem obvious, but there’s no excuse for not knowing the rules.
 You can likely look up what is and isn’t considered appropriate attire on the courthouse website.
 If that doesn’t work, you should be able to call and ask.
-And if you have an attorney, he or she should be able to advise you in this capacity.
+If you have an attorney, he or she should be able to advise you in this capacity.